Glen Canyon Mostly Bouldering47 routes in crag

-Get directions to here using Google Maps
+Get directions to here using Google Maps.

-Despite getting panned in a lot of local guidebooks, Glen Canyon is actually a great bouldering area for its size, particularly if you're willing to go beyond the obvious lines and holds, and start making up eliminates and variations (in which case you'll find that Glen Canyon is an excellent training area, particularly for pinch and crimp strength).
+Despite getting panned in a lot of local guidebooks, 'Glen Canyon' is actually a great bouldering area for its size, particularly if you're willing to go beyond the obvious lines and holds, and start making up eliminates and variations (in which case you'll find that the main cliff band is an excellent training area, particularly for pinch and crimp strength).

-The rock is unique and cool to climb on - chert (ultra hard, cleanly layered sedimentary rock) that has been uplifted and deformed by California's famous tectonic activity.
+The rock is unique and cool to climb on - radiolarian chert (ultra hard, cleanly layered sedimentary rock) that has been uplifted and deformed by California's famous tectonic activity.
 The rock fractures into very blocky square cut holds, creating the ubiquitous "incut jug slot".
 While the rock is generally solid, there are a few patches that have been deformed to the point of becoming choss, and holds can and do rip off in these sections.

 Stick to made tracks as much as possible.